-You can create a new Case, in order to track, monitor, and remediate similar assets in the system, using either of the following methods:
+You can create a new Case to track, monitor, and remediate similar assets using either of the following methods:

 This section describes the first method of creating a one-time Case from the Case Management page.